Rpoddar1953/Interactive-Lab-Hub/Lab 3/README.md

 ## Share your idea sketches with Zoom Room mates and get feedback

 *what was the feedback?
 Who did it come from?*
+Sam Lee thought the idea of a riddle or puzzle game was fun.
+She had some good ideas about navigation and using the LED lights to indicate correct answers.
+Niki Agrawal also thought the riddle game was an interesting idea.

 ## Prototype your system